 International sports law dictates that national federations must operate without government interference.
 FIFA statues clearly define the boundaries between state authority and football management.
-In turn, the Iranian Football Federation has often walked a thin line between these two spheres.
+The Iranian Football Federation has often walked a thin line between these two spheres.
 Critics frequently argue that the federation acts as an extension of the state, particularly regarding the travel restrictions placed on female players.
-Still, the global governing body has historically been reluctant to issue bans unless a total takeover of the federation is proven.
+The global governing body has historically been reluctant to issue bans unless a total takeover of the federation is proven.

 While we monitor all internal developments within our member associations, our current focus is ensuring the integrity of the 2026 World Cup qualifiers for all participating nations.

-Meanwhile, the 2026 World Cup is a significant financial opportunity for all participating nations.
+Meanwhile, the 2026 World Cup is a large financial opportunity for all participating nations.
 Revenue from broadcasting and sponsorship deals provides essential funding for national sports programs.
-Iranian officials view the World Cup as a essential source of hard currency and international prestige.
-Any threat to their participation would result in a massive loss of both capital and political capital on the domestic stage.
+Iranian officials view the World Cup as an essential source of hard currency and international prestige.
+Any threat to their participation would result in a large loss of both capital and political capital on the domestic stage.

 Consistency in the tournament roster helps avoid the scheduling chaos that plagued previous international cycles.
 AFC leadership has stressed that the qualification results on the pitch must be the final arbiter of who travels to North America.
 Footballers from across Asia have spent years preparing for this specific tournament window.
 Disrupting the bracket due to the actions of a women's team in Malaysia would be seen as an overreach by many regional participants.